Nick Henry: Oldham Athletic

 During Oldham's 1989–90 FA Cup run, Henry was at the centre of a little-noticed incident which may have changed the course of footballing history.
 During the FA Cup semi-final replay against Manchester United, with the scores level, Henry's long range shot cannoned against the cross-bar and appeared, from television pictures, to have crossed the goal line before bouncing back out into play.
 No goal was given, and Manchester United went on to win the tie with a goal from Mark Robins.

 Sheffield United

 On 28 February 1997, Nick Henry earned a £500,000 move to Sheffield United.
-His debut came on 9 December when the blades lost 2–1 at Charlton Athletic.
-That turned out to be Henry's only appearance of the season.
-Henry went on to making only 21 appearances for the club, failing to score any goals, and towards the end of his Bramall Lane spell he was loaned out to Walsall F.C. for two months, where he made eight league appearances, failing to score any goals.
+His debut came on 7 March 1997 against Barnsley.
+The following season (1997–98) he only made one appearance against Charlton Athletic.
+Henry went on to making only 21 appearances for the club, failing to score any goals, and towards the end of his Bramall Lane spell he was loaned out to Walsall for two months at the end of the season, where despite failing to score any goals he helped contribute to the Black Country side winning promotion with six wins in his eight appearances.